georgesamirmansour/EasyPermission/README.md

 ## Installation

-To use EasyPermission in your Flutter project, add the following to your `pubspec.yaml` file:
+To use EasyPermissionHandler in your Flutter project, add the following to your `pubspec.yaml` file:

 ```yaml
 dependencies: